awsdocs/aws-cli-user-guide/doc_source/cli-chap-configure.md

 Default output format [None]: json
 ```

-When you type this command, the AWS CLI prompts you for four pieces of information \(access key, secret access key, AWS Region, and output format\), and stores them in a *profile* \(a collection of settings\) named `default`\.
+When you type this command, the AWS CLI prompts you for four pieces of information \(access key, secret access key, AWS Region, and output format – all describe in the following sections\), and stores them in a *profile* \(a collection of settings\) named `default`\.
 This profile is then used any time you run an AWS CLI command that doesn't explicitly specify a profile to use\.

 ### Access Key and Secret Access Key<a name="cli-quick-configuration-creds"></a>